The Mysterious Disappearance of Henry Pole the Younger in the Tower of London

 No depiction has come down to us of Henry Pole the Younger but here is the portrait of his grandmother, Margaret Pole, now at the National Portrait Gallery in London.

 Of course, being a strong believer in the theory that the young sons of Edward IV were unharmed and sent to places of safety it’s only fair that I should explore the idea could it be possible that this is what happened to Henry?
-Even though I would like to think so I think in this case it’s highly likely yes, a child of noble blood did die in the Tower perhaps if not actually murdered then at the very least suffering a high level of neglect which very likely contributed to his early death.
+Even though I would like to think so I think in this case it’s highly likely that yes, a child of noble blood did die in the Tower, perhaps if not actually murdered then at the very least suffering a high level of neglect which very likely contributed to his early death.

 I would like to recommend Hazel Pierce’s biography Margaret Pole Countess of Salisbury 1473-1541 Loyalty Lineage and Leadership from which I have drawn on heavily for this post.